UKHSA-Internal/data-dashboard-api/docs/main_design_guide.md

     |- api/                     # Views, serializers and viewsets associated with the ingestion API
     |- data_transfer_models/    # DTOs used for parsing the source file and translating into the data layer
     |- metrics_interface/       # Contains the funnel abstractions which links the ingestion <- metrics modules
+    |- operations/              # Write-like functionality for interacting with the db to ingest metrics data
     |- consumer.py              # Holds the object used to open source files, orchestrating the creation of DTOs, and calling to the reader
     |- reader.py                # The object used to parse the source file and perform any processing steps before the file can be consumed